bradford-hamilton/Ruby-On-Quails/guides/source/caching_with_rails.md

 ### Strong v/s Weak ETags

-Rails generates weak ETags by default.
+Quails generates weak ETags by default.
 Weak ETags allow semantically equivalent responses to have the same ETags, even if their bodies do not match exactly.
 This is useful when we don't want the page to be regenerated for minor changes in response body.